 Once a work group (or the whole organization) is assessed for its relative balance of influence in these four major domains, discussion can seek to identify exactly how to shift the influence balance in order to improve performance and satisfaction.
 Ideally, each work group will achieve a desired balance of influence—so that if it gained either more or less influence in one area or another, its performance and satisfaction would, in fact, decrease.

-The Organizational Influence Survey takes only twenty-five minutes to complete and another ten minutes or so to graph the Influence Profile of a work group of five to fifteen members.
-Graphs are also provided to show the Influence Profiles of larger departments and the entire organization.
+The price of the 30-page Organizational Influence Survey is $12.95 per person.
+It takes only fifteen minutes to complete and another ten minutes or so to graph the Influence Profile of a work group of five to fifteen members.
+Graphs are also provided to display the Influence Profiles of departments and the entire organization.